robotique-ecam/cdfr/src/assurancetourix/assurancetourix/Readme.md

 ### Estimate robots poses

 Alright, now that you know how to get markers poses relative to map, I can explain you how to compute robots poses.
 As you noticed, they're 6 ArUcos markers all around our robots, plus one smaller ArUco marker on top of each.
-They're simple reasons why:
+There're simple reasons why:
 - It's not really longer to spot one or 10 markers on a picture during marker detection,
 - Generally in physics, we prefer to get an average value instead of a specific one not necessarily representative,
 - ArUcos on our robots are a bit larger, a lot more pixels are considered in detection so the precision is increased.